-Joey McGuire is in his first season on the Baylor coaching staff, where he works with tight ends
+Joey McGuire is in his second season on the Baylor coaching staff, where he works with tight ends.

 McGuire came to Baylor after a legendary run as head coach at Cedar Hill (Texas) High School.
 He led CHHS to three state championships in 14 seasons, including back-to-back titles in 2013 and 2014.
 He took Cedar Hill, a program that hadn't won a playoff game prior to his tenure, to 12 straight playoff appearances.

 McGuire's teams amassed a 141-42 record, won state titles in 2006, 2013 and 2014, and made four title appearances (runner-up in 2012), won nine bi-district championships and seven district championships.